vkondrashkov/eStore/README.md

 - Git client

 ### Installing
-1. Clone or download this repository [Develop](https://github.com/vkondrashkov/eStore/tree/Develop "eStore Develop") branch
+1. Clone or download this repository [develop](https://github.com/vkondrashkov/eStore/tree/develop "eStore/develop") branch
 2. In terminal switch to your repository with project
 3. Run `pod install` command
 4. Now you can install application from Xcode to your device or simulator